ACTG 76: ETHICS IN ACCOUNTING

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-C. Reading of articles on Internet related to ethical dilemmas in accounting
+3. Reading of online articles related to ethical dilemmas in accounting